efchatz/Covert-C2/README.md

 In this case, the Native Messaging API was weaponized to be used for post-exploitation attacks.
 This serves as a Proof-of-Concept (PoC) as it can take multiple directions and configurations.
 This means that it might need some additional implementations before being used in a real-case scenario.

-Another reason that this serves as a PoC and not as a complete post-exploitation framework is because this is an open-source project and most EDRs will signature it.
+Another reason that this serves as a PoC and not as a complete post-exploitation framework is that this is an open-source project and most EDRs will signature it.
 So, providing the methodology and simple way of communication could assist future and authorized red-team engagements to success.

-All previous works focused on exploiting the browser itself, e.g., stealing cookies, injecting different domains, causing redirects.
+All previous works focused on exploiting the browser itself, e.g., stealing cookies, injecting different domains, or causing redirects.
 Only EarthKitsune APT group used a similar technique in 2023 to load a shellcode in the memory of the host by using the Native Messaging API in their attack flow.

 However, this work communicates directly with the OS, i.e., executes direct commands and uses minimal evasion tactics to achieve this post-exploitation attack.
 As a result, no tested EDR (4 were tested on free trial) was able to flag this communication as malicious.